 Today, more than ever, businesses in the e-commerce industry need to get their hands on as much data as possible.
 This goes beyond making data-driven business decisions and also has a lot to do with business growth, market penetration, and sustainability.

 Product information pages contain a lot of valuable information.
 The price and product description text only scratch the surface.
 For instance, scraping product descriptions can help you pick up the keywords the competition is using to rank at the top of search engine result pages (SERPs).
-User reviews can help you understand the target customers’ pain points.
+User review monitoring can help you understand the target customers’ pain points, and price monitoring help you follow prices in the market.

 Manually gathering data from product pages is time-consuming, not to mention the number of errors that are pretty common in repetitive tasks.
 More importantly, information on product pages constantly changes, including prices, discounts, and sales.
 Generally, you are unable to detect these changes and identify patterns if you do it manually.